Paleontology in Florida

 Paleontology in Florida refers to paleontological research occurring within or conducted by people from the U.S. state of Florida.
 Florida has a very rich fossil record spanning from the Eocene to recent times.
 Florida fossils are often very well preserved.

 The oldest known fossils in Florida date back to the Eocene.
 At this time Florida was covered in a sea home to a variety of marine invertebrates and the primitive whales, such as Basilosaurus.
 During the later Miocene Florida was exposed as dry land again due to geologic uplift and mountain building.
 In the Florida Keys, however, coral reefs were forming.
 The marine environments of Pliocene Florida were home to creatures like dugongs, porpoises, sharks, and whales.
-On land, camels, dogs, horses, relatives of modern elephants, saber toothed cats, and tapirs inhabited the state.
+On land, camels, dogs, horses, relatives of modern elephants, saber toothed cats, enteleodonts (hell pigs), and tapirs inhabited the state.
 The period of time best documented in the fossil record of Florida is the Pleistocene epoch.
-In fact, Florida is the best source of Pleistocene mammals in the world.
-Among them were short-faced bears, saber-toothed cats, glyptodonts, mammoths, mastodons, giant ground sloths, and wolves.
+Among them were short-faced bears, saber-toothed cats, glyptodonts, mammoths, mastodons, giant ground sloths, and dire wolves.

+Florida's state paleontological repository is housed at the University of Florida's Florida Museum of Natural History.

 Prehistory

 Florida has a very rich fossil record.
 Its geologic history is also complex.
 The rock underlying Florida was originally part of Gondwana and did not become part of North America until the Permian, when Pangaea formed.
 During the Mesozoic Pangaea began to divide again and Florida was left attached to North America.
 However, no dinosaur fossils are known from the state though they likely lived there.
-In fact no fossils are known from surface deposits older than the Eocene.
+In fact, no fossils are known from surface deposits older than the Eocene.
+However, in the 1950s, eurypterid fossils from the Silurian period were unearthed in Northern Florida.
+Trilobite fossils from the same time period have also been unearthed in Northern Florida.
 Nevertheless, the geologic record contributes to science's ability to reconstruct the history of Florida's changing Mesozoic environment.
 During the Cretaceous the Florida peninsula was much wider due to regions now submerged as continental shelf being exposed to the air.
 Later into the Cretaceous northern Florida was covered by rising seas connecting the Gulf of Mexico to the Atlantic.
 This passage of water was called the Suwannee Straits.